 Highlight your specific achievements and contributions rather than the company itself.
 Emphasize how you progressed through the company, showcasing promotions, awards, and increased responsibilities.

-It may be better to leave the job off your resume altogether if it was a long time ago or just for a short stint.
-Of course, if you were fired because you didn’t do what you were supposed to do, then it would be wise to list the job in your resume.
+If you were fired from a previous role, it may be better to leave the job off your resume altogether, especially if it was a long time ago or just for a short stint.

 However, you may not even be at fault for being let go from your position.
-For example, you may have let go due to budget problems or pressure from investors.
+For example, you may have been let go due to budget problems or pressure from investors.

 Here are some things you can do if you want to list a job you were fired from: